-You can simulate the a delete subcommand using the --dry-run flag bigmler delete --older-than 2 --status failed would remove all failed resources created more than two days ago.
+You can simulate the a delete subcommand using the --dry-run flag

+'''

+bigmler delete --newer-than source/532db2b637203f3f1a000104 \

+--source-tag my_source --dry-run

+'''

 The output for the command will be a list of resources that would be deleted if the --dry-run flag was removed.
-In this case, they will be sources that contain the tag my_source and were created after the one given as --newer-than value.
-The first 15 resources will be logged to console, and the complete list can be found in the bigmler_sessions file.
+In this case, they will be sources that contain the tag my\source and were created after the one given as --newer-than value.
+The first 15 resources will be logged to console, and the complete list can be found in the bigmler\sessions file.